uw-vortex/VORTEX-handbook/02-roles-expectations.md

 * Give students the opportunity to shadow/follow your work as it progresses; and,
 * Share your passion for science!

+## Coursework Graduate Students
+The coursework-based MSc program offers unique opportunities to participate in single-term research projects through the KIN 680 course.
+Within the VORTEX Lab, single-term MSc students will be invited to participate as full members of the lab in addition to the formal structure of the KIN 680 course.
+Coursework students operate in somewhat of a vague space between experienced lab members and senior undergraduate students, with expectations in day-to-day leadership and increased responsibility appropriate for their year of study.
+Although our time together will be short, we will work together to realize clear research goals for the term and provide a sneak peek into the day-to-day operations of a research lab experience!

+In addition to the above, coursework graduate students are expected to:
+* Mentor undergraduate students and act as leaders in the lab to provoke critical thought in research topics of interest;
+* Work towards term goals, with clear endpoints for summative course elements; and,
+* Contribute to research discussions, drawing on personal experiences and fresh knowledge for concurrent graduate courses.

+FROM THE STUDENTS: We expect our coursework graduate student peers to:
+* Be open in sharing what they are working on to encourage overlapping research interests;
+* Be open to share guidance about the graduate studies process and job market; and,
+* Be open to discussing individual research question and ask thought-provoking questions about research projects in the lab.

 ## Undergraduate coursework students (KIN 391 / KIN 431/ KIN 472)
 Within the lab, the main role of coursework students is first and foremost to be students.
 I understand that you may also be taking other classes, as well as juggling other responsibilities, so you will not be asked to focus all your time and energy on this one course.
 Remember to  take care of your mental health and communicate when you have "hell week" coming up.
 The benefit of taking a research course is the flexibility it offers in terms of scheduling work time and deadlines.
 Regardless, you are still expected  to attend lab meetings and meet deadlines mutually agreed upon between you and Jason, and communicate when unable to do so.
 Please note, you are NOT expected to end the term with a paper publication or having designed and conducted a experimental research study.